Castium Revelio: A to Z and Everything in Between

 He has never been the sort of actor who yearns to play Hamlet.
 Maybe it's because he came to acting from performing in the circus.
 He has always done just what he wants to do.

 Bill Nighy (Rufus Scrimgeour), whom MuggleNet informed you in January was on tap to receive Cinequest's prestigious Maverick Spirit Award, was presented with the honor last week at the California Theater in San Jose.

-The presentation coincided with the debut of Nighy's latest film, Sometimes Always Never, and you can view photos of the actor at the event below, courtesy of the Business Journals.
+The presentation coincided with the debut of Nighy's latest film, Sometimes Always Never.

 Minamata is now on location in Tivat.
 It began filming in Japan and continued in Serbia in January.
 The movie is based on Smith and Aileen Mioko Smith's book of the same name.